 Through the 1980s, the Bjelke-Petersen government promoted community canteens as a means for Aboriginal community councils to raise funds to pay for local services.
 Leading the way was the ubiquitous Russ Hinze, the “Minister for Everything,” with his diverse portfolio of local government, roads, racing and police.

-When Kowanyama’s new canteen opened in 1986, it included a lounge bar.
-Riotous behaviour on New Year’s Eve 1992 included a break-in and looting of beer from the canteen.
-This was what Duncan McKean inherited when he started his job as canteen manager early in 1993.
+When Duncan McKean began work as canteen manager early in 1993 his first task was to deal with the aftermath of riotous behaviour in the lounge bar on New Year’s Eve.
 He immediately set about making the place safe.
-The lounge bar was closed and converted into a storage room for securing the booze.
+The lounge bar was converted into a storage room for securing the booze.
 The drinking area became a “beer garden” under corrugated iron pergolas.
 Chairs and tables were bolted to the concrete floor for ease of hosing and to prevent them from being thrown.

-Duncan’s first nine months were the hardest.
-Early on, he had a few shows of strength, in measured standoffs with half-cut men among politely seated onlookers.
-He never was too forthcoming about it, but it was enough for him to earn the reputation of being capable with his hands.
+The first nine months were the hardest.
+Early on, Duncan had to show strength several times in standoffs with half-cut men among politely seated onlookers.
+He wasn’t too forthcoming about what happened, but it was enough for him to earn the reputation of being capable with his hands.
 He needed that.
 The canteen in Kowanyama was now as well run as any in Queensland.
 People sat down to drink on high stools at high tables, mostly among their kin.
 If you mucked up, you were out, no exceptions.
 With obligations to kin and family at every turn, the local staff were grateful for Duncan.

 Duncan’s wife, Dellis Gledhill, worked with the community council, first as training coordinator and then as coordinator of the Kowanyama Justice Group, for the first five years.
 She had been an athlete in her youth, and was no less quick of mind.
 Like her husband, she had a solid countenance and was hard but fair in her judgements.
 Duncan was involved in the managing the supply of alcohol; Dellis diligently managed its deleterious effects.
 Between them, they knew every family in Kowanyama, and while they steadfastly tried to not talk about work at home, their local knowledge and standing were pivotal to what was to unfold.